Mis-Sold a Mutual Fund by Your Bank RM? Here Is What to Do

 Your Right to Switch to Direct — Without the RM's Knowledge

-One of the most important things to know: you do not need your bank RM's permission, cooperation, or involvement to switch your folios from Regular to Direct.
-The folio is yours.
-The switch is your right as the folio holder.
+One important point: you do not need your bank RM's permission to switch eligible mutual fund units from Regular to Direct.
+The folio belongs to you.

 You can go directly to MF Central (mfcentral.com), log in with your PAN and OTP, and place switch requests for every Regular plan folio to the corresponding Direct plan — all without informing the bank.
 The RM loses the trail commission from the switch date.
 There is no notice period, no penalty, and no fee.